TSGut/BProbeM/README.md

 The underlying theory is not described in this document, for a comprehensive treatment please refer to [the paper introducing the original BProbe](https://arxiv.org/abs/1601.08007).

+If you use this software in your projects / research, please cite it using the following DOI: https://doi.org/10.5281/zenodo.2616687

 ## Installation & Getting Started

 Please see the [project wiki page](https://github.com/TSGut/BProbeM/wiki/Installation-&-Getting-Started) and the example notebooks provided in the Examples folder of this repository.